• Skip to primary navigation

 Kateri – Even if you measure two separate cups of flour in the same measure, dry or wet, they might not weigh the same.
 This is because flour’s weight is effected by how much water from the atmosphere that flour absorbs as well as how packed down–or aerated–it is before measuring.
 A “cup” of flour can weigh as little as 3.75 ounces and as much as 5.5-6 ounces, depending on how you scoop the flour and the other factors I mentioned above.
 Aside from that, if you measured a cup of flour in a liquid measure and in a dry measure, they would weigh different amounts.
 This is mainly because, aside from what I’ve said previously, you cannot level off the flour in a liquid measure, and flour, unlike a liquid, does not seek its lowest level.
 It mounds up.
 If you shake the liquid measure to level off the flour that way, the flour gets compacted and thus will weigh more than the dry measure.
 In a dry measure, you can just heap the flour up in the cup and then level it off with a straight edge, such as an icing spatula.
 My advice to anyone who asks about weights versus volume measurements is to buy a scale.
 This is for both accuracy and consistency.
 I weigh a cup of flour at 4 to 4.5 ounces.
 That way, I don’t have to worry about leveling off, packing down, humidity or anything else.
 4.5 ounces is 4.5 ounces, whereas a “cup” might not always be a “cup.”

 Thanks for the very informative information.
-I have been doing a lot of pickling the last few days (using old recipes) and I have run into some challenges with the measures.
+I have been doing a lot of pickling the last few days (using old recipes), and I have encountered some challenges with the measures.
 This information helps tremendously.

 I learned in cooking school that dry ingredients and liquid where different.
 Thank you